Why We're Different From Every Other Weather Site

 Real-Time Processing

-When a tornado warning is issued, our systems receive and process the data within seconds.
-We parse the warning details, extract location information, and immediately update our live tracking map and alert systems.
+When any warning message is issued - whether new, updated, or cancelled - our systems receive and process the data within seconds.
+We parse warning details, track changes, and immediately update our live tracking map and alert systems.

 3